gkarthiks/kubecon18/lightining_talks_dec_10_18.md

 - keep calm and automate on

 ## Cloud TPU?
 Don’t Mind If I Do - Nathan Murthy, Tesla @natemurthy
+- 165 terra flops per seconds roughly with TPU in GKE
 -